chrissns/chrissns/README.md

 [![GitHub Badge](https://img.shields.io/badge/-GitHub-222222?style=for-the-badge&labelColor=black&logo=GitHub&logoColor=efefef)][website]

 ### Quote
-> “Learning to write programs stretches your mind, and helps you think better, creates a way of thinking about things that I think is helpful in all domains.” — Bill Gates
+> "Be a yardstick of quality.
+Some people aren’t used to an environment where excellence is expected." — Bill Gates

 [website]: https://github.com/tea418pot